dropmeaword/censorship_cat_1oct/NOTES.md

 The Spanish police seems not to be able to censor websites hosted abroad or with domain names managed by organizations abroad.
 ---

+So in light of this, how do you put all that data online?
+How do you build a Universal Digital Referendum when you know that a State power is behind you and that they will retaliate with all they have?